kevynrdz/kevynrdz/README.md

 # About me
 - 👋 Hi, I’m @kevynrdz
-- ⚙️ I'm industrial designer, 3d generalist & indie gamedev.
+- ⚙️ I'm industrial designer specialized in aerospace industry.
-- 🚀 I specialize in realistic tech products & hard surface models.
 - 📚 Here you will find my project repositories (I update them periodically).
 - ✔️ Follow me on my social media to stay in touch.